TBD54566975/web5-spec/README.md

 | Automated GH Release Tag      | ❌          | ❌      | ❌    | ❌     |
 | Publishing API Reference Docs | ❌          | ✅      | ❌    | ❌     |
 | Publish Example Feature Usage | ❌          | ✅      | ❌    | ❌     |

+> [!CAUTION]
+> Security scanning via Snyk is currently not supported in Rust

 - GitHub Actions should run in secured runners
   - A secure, authoritative build environment ensures software is compiled and packaged in a controlled, tamper-resistant setting.